oh2th/blegw_mqtt_decode/README.md

 ## Software prerequisites
 - Some MQTT broker like Mosquitto running somewhere.
-- Perl libraries Net::MQTT::Simple and JSON::Tiny
+- Perl libraries Net::MQTT::Simple and JSON::PP

 ## Configure the BLE GW
 - Get the latest firmware so that it supports JSON as plain text without msgpacking it.